 Unauthorized device that can mimic a legitimate Wi-Fi network, tricking users into connecting and unknowingly exposing their data to attackers.

-What an evil twin access point?
+What is a rogue or evil twin access point?

 Using artificial intelligence to mimic a trusted person’s voice or image, to manipulate employees into taking urgent actions like transferring funds or sharing sensitive data.